 Stop by Centre de Natation An der Schwemm for a waterfall, a paddling pool, and the 40-meter “Black Hole” slide complete with sound effects and strobe lights!
 There’s also saunas, a terrace and a juice bar.
-This pool is indoors, and you must reserve your spot in advance.
-Entry is €4.50 for adults and €2.50 for children.
+This pool is indoors and can be great when it’s just too hot outside.
+Entry is €4.50 for adults and €2.50 for children (per 1.5 hours…full price list here).
 You can make a reservation up to one week in advance!
 One more thing to keep in mind: wearing shorts (American-style swim trunks) is forbidden.
 Click here for a list of opening hours!

-AquaSud in Differdange contains an outdoor pool, an indoor pool and a fitness center!
+AquaSud in Differdange contains an outdoor are, an indoor area and a fitness center!
 In total, there are 9 different pools, so you’re sure to have some fun!
-Opening hours are 9:00 AM until 9:00 PM on Monday through Friday, and 9:00 AM until 7:00 PM on Saturday and Sunday.
-You’ll want to book your visit in advance—tickets are €5.50 for adults and €4.40 for people over 65 or under 16.
+Opening hours are from 9am until 9pm Monday through Friday, and 9am until 7pm on Saturday and Sunday.
+On the weekends you can book your place in advance (on a hot weekend, we highly recommend it)—tickets are €5.50 for adults and €4.40 for people over 65 or under 16.
 And entry for children under 4 is free!
 Swim shorts and Bermuda shorts are prohibited here as well.

 This indoor pool is located in Schifflange’s sports center, so it’s perfect for cooling off after a workout (or for the workout itself!).
-You can also enroll your child in swim lessons here!
-This pool is meant for swimming, but there’s also a small paddling pool close by.
-You’ll have to call the center (54 72 42) in order to make a reservation.
-You can also visit the nearby sauna and steam bath!
-Click here for opening hours and a list of prices.
+You can also enroll your child in swim lessons here too!
+This pool is mainly meant for swimming, but there’s also a small paddling pool close by. ‘you can also visit the nearby sauna and steam bath!
+Click here for opening hours.

-Something great about this pool is that there’s no reservation required!
-It does have a cap at 500 visitors, though, so make sure you get there early!
 Grevenmacher’s pool is outdoors and complete with a diving board, a water slide, and designated lanes for swimming laps.
-It’s also got an open-air bath, and there are limits on how many people can be in the pools at once (86 in the main pool, 51 in the non-swimmer pool, and 13 in the paddling pool).
-In addition, there’s free sunscreen!
+It’s also got an open-air bath and free sunscreen!
 Entry is €7 for adults and €4 for children and students.
-The pool is open every day (from May to September) from 10:00 AM until 7:30 PM.
+The pool is open every day between June 1st and July 31st from 10am until 8pm and during the other months between May & September from 10am until 7:30pm.

 Check out a longer list of pools here!